Ninjacop/cl-ruby/README.md

 ## Installation

-_cl-ruby is not available on Quicklisp or ASDF yet._
+_cl-ruby is not available on Quicklisp yet._

 1. Clone this repo into quicklisp/local-projects, or create a symlink with the `cl-ruby.asd` file and put it in that folder.